mahmoodlab/TANGLE/README.md

 ## Code
 This repository contains the implementation of **TANGLE**, with step-by-step instructions to pretrain a TANGLE model on the **TCGA-BRCA** (Invasive breast cancer) cohort.
 The resulting models is evaluated using linear probing (logistic regression) on BCNC for ER/PR/HER2 status prediction.
 While **TANGLE** paper uses CTransPath and ResNet50-IN patch encoders, we provide instructions and checkpoints when using the UNI patch encoder (Chen et al., Nature Medicine, 2024).

-In addition, we provide a script and checkpoint for pan-cancer TANGLE pretraining that aggregates all TCGA cohorts into a unified training.
+In addition, we provide a script and checkpoint for pan-cancer **TANGLE** pretraining that aggregates **all** TCGA cohorts into a unified training.
 This model was not part of TANGLE and is referred to as TANGLEv2.
-This improvement over Tangle will be out soon (more information will follow).
+More information will follow.

 ### Installation